 6A.
-Special hearing to take and record affected person's evidence in full
+Special hearing to take and record person's evidence in full

-A judge who hears an application under section 6(1)(a), or on his or her own motion, may make such orders as the judge thinks fit, including ordering a special hearing to take and record an affected person's evidence in full.
+- A judge who hears an application under section 6(1)(a), or on the judge's own motion, may make such orders in relation to the affected person's evidence as the judge thinks fit. - (2) A judge may, in a prescribed proceeding or a specified proceeding, make an order for the holding of a special hearing to take and record a witness's evidence in full if - - (a) the judge is satisfied that it is in the interests of justice to hold a special hearing; and - (b) both parties consent to the special hearing.